American Council of Trustees and Alumni

-The American Council of Trustees and Alumni (ACTA) is a conservative non-profit organization whose stated mission is to "support liberal arts education, uphold high academic standards, safeguard the free exchange of ideas on campus, and ensure that the next generation receives a philosophically rich, high-quality college education at an affordable price."
+The American Council of Trustees and Alumni (ACTA) is an American non-profit organization whose stated mission is to "support liberal arts education, uphold high academic standards, safeguard the free exchange of ideas on campus, and ensure that the next generation receives a philosophically rich, high-quality college education at an affordable price."

-ACTA does so primarily by calling on trustees to take on a more assertive governing role.
+ACTA primarily encourages trustees to take on a more assertive governing role.
 It is based in Washington, D.C., and its current president is Michael Poliakoff.